-When most people think of me at this stage in my life, a few things probably come to mind (or at least I hope they do haha):
+When most people think of me at this stage in my life, a few things probably come to mind (or at least I hope they do haha)

 I have a pretty active lifestyle, I have a strong positive attitude, and I tend to make healthy food choices… 95% of the time.

-Now, I say this stage in life, because this is a fairly recent lifestyle that I have adopted- like within the last few years.
-Before that, exercise was pretty close to being right up there with peanut butter, which is now at the top of my despised list (I know, I know, how is that even possible… we can discuss that more at a later date).
+Now, I say “this stage in life,” because this is a fairly recent lifestyle that I have adopted- like within the last few years.
+Before that, exercise was pretty close to being right up there with peanut butter, which is now at the top of my despised list (I know, I know, how is that even possible…?
+We can discuss that more at a later date).

 Anyways, certain life circumstances have led me to take on a new way of thinking and acting upon my view of a healthy lifestyle (you can read about the beginning of this journey here).
 Since I’ve gotten into this new habit, I’ve experimented with several different workout programs, routines, and types of exercises in order to find what I like best, and what gets me the best results.

-What I have come to learn is that strength training, and/or HIIT workouts are my go to.
+What I have come to learn is that strength training, and/or HIIT workouts are my go to

 Cardio is my least favorite thing, so combining that with weights, and doing it in shorter intervals helps me to stay on track.
-I also thrive in the gym atmosphere with preplanned workout routines (usually by others) that I can just jump into and complete without having to decide what I’m going to do that day.
+I also thrive in the gym atmosphere with preplanned workout routines (usually from others) that I can just jump into and complete without having to decide what I’m going to do that day.

 That being said, I found a few programs that I wanted to try.
 My husband is an avid preacher of the original P90X.
 He even earned himself a nickname of the same moniker in college… So he encouraged the completion of P90X3 in the spring of 2017.

 Having maybe over-indulged slightly during the holidays, and promising my best friend I would complete Whole30 (which is a whole other post in and of itself) with her – starting Jan.
 1 – I decided that would be a great time to commit to another full workout program.
 So I comitted to Whole30 in January.

 When February came, I was done with Whole30 and was wanting something new.
 So this time I chose Hammer and Chisel, because, while I still had some weight that I would have liked to drop, I really wanted to tone up!

 So, this my friends, is what I thought of Hammer and Chisel: